Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 ---Animals eat, sleep, and breathe.

+### Aquatic Subtype
-**Aquatic Subtype:** These creatures always have swim speeds and thus can move in water without making Swim checks.
+These creatures always have swim speeds and thus can move in water without making Swim checks.
 An aquatic creature can breathe underwater.
 It cannot also breathe air unless it has the amphibious special quality.

+### Archon Subtype
-**Archon Subtype:** Archons are a race of celestials, or good outsiders, native to lawful good-aligned Outer Planes.
+Archons are a race of celestials, or good outsiders, native to lawful good-aligned Outer Planes.

 *Traits:* An archon possesses the following traits (unless otherwise